-- Are there transactions of type 1 (incoming funds)?
+- Are there transactions of type 1 (incoming funds) or 11 (incoming commitment)?
 If they are not in your IATI file, the activity of the organisation doesn’t link back to the MFA activity.

-- Do the incoming funds have the correct provider-activity-ID?
+- Do the incoming funds and incoming commitments have the correct provider-activity-ID?
 It’s possible the provider-activity-id is missing or incorrect.
 More information on how to fix that is in this Technical Tip.

 If it’s none of the above, email us at firstname.lastname@example.org with a link to the file in the IATI registry and if possible the ID of the MFA activity it should refer back to, and we will have a look.

 The MFA activity only shows up in METIS if at least one of the partners refers back to it correctly with a provider-activity-ID, so please check the answer for the question above this one.

 METIS only shows results that can be aggregated.
 Check the following: